Magisk-Modules-Alt-Repo/node/README.md

 - Please don't execute global installed binaries on boot.
 This module need link `/system` to `/usr` first!
 - This module uses an own `mkshrc` file, this causes problems with some other modules, like Terminal modifications.
 Be uninstalling these modules before using this!

+## Running service files

+Files must be located in `/sdcard/Documents/Node` and running on every boot after 2 minutes.

 ## Installing NPM

 Since 1.1.4 NPM is useable!